-(A) Each public children services agency (PCSA) shall, when requested, provide services and support to former foster care recipients, who emancipated from that agency's custody due to attaining eighteen years of age.
+(A) Each public children services agency (PCSA) shall, when requested, provide services and support to former foster care recipients, who emancipated from agency custody due to attaining eighteen years of age.
 A PCSA shall evaluate the strengths and needs of the young adult to determine the services to be offered.
-The services and supports are to complement the young adult's own efforts to achieve selfsufficiency, and shall be available until the young adult's twenty-first birthday.
+The services and supports are to complement the young adult's own efforts to achieve self- sufficiency, and shall be available until the young adult's twenty-first birthday.

-(C) The PCSA or PCPA shall include or update contact information in the written plan on any of the youth's connections with significant others, such as former foster parents, friends, mentors and extended family members.
+(D) The PCSA shall include or update contact information in the written plan on any of the youth's connections with significant others, such as former foster parents, friends, mentors and extended family members.
 The contact information shall include names, addresses and phone numbers, whenever known and shall be documented in the state automated child welfare information system (SACWIS).